 1/2 cup olive oil

 Preheat the oven to 350 degrees.
 Grease and flour a 9″ cake pan, and set aside.

-Pour the batter into the cake pan, and cook 30-35 minutes, until a toothpick inserted into the middle comes out clean, and the top of the cake is just golden.
+Pour batter into prepared cake pan, and cook 30-35 minutes, or until a toothpick inserted into the middle comes out clean and the top of the cake is just golden.
 Set the pan on a wire rack and cool for twenty minutes.

 Carefully flip the cooled cake onto a large plate and drizzle with the glaze.
 Serve immediately.